Pale ale: American pale ale

 Anchor Liberty Ale, a 6% abv ale originally brewed by the Anchor Brewing Company as a special in 1975 to commemorate Paul Revere's "Midnight Ride" in 1775, was seen by Michael Jackson, a writer on beverages, as the first modern American ale.
 Fritz Maytag, the owner of Anchor, visited British breweries in London, Yorkshire and Burton upon Trent, picking up information about robust pale ales, which he applied when he made his American version, using just malt rather than the malt and sugar combination common in brewing at that time, and making prominent use of the American hop, Cascade.
 By 1983, it was commonly found.

 The brewery thought to be the first to successfully use significant quantities of American hops in the notably hoppy style of an APA and use the specific name "pale ale" was the Sierra Nevada Brewing Company.
 It brewed the first experimental batch of Sierra Nevada Pale Ale in November 1980, distributing the finished version in March 1981.
 Other pioneers of a hoppy American pale ale are Jack McAuliffe of the New Albion Brewing Company and Bert Grant of Yakima Brewing.

 American pale ales are generally around 5% abv, with significant quantities of American hops, typically Cascade.
 Although American-brewed beers tend to use a cleaner yeast, and American two row malt, it is the use of strong American hops in particular that distinguish an APA from a British or European pale ale.
 The style is close to the American India pale ale (IPA), and boundaries blur, though IPAs are stronger and more assertively hopped.
 The style is also close to amber ale, though these are darker and maltier due to the use of crystal malts.

 Australian pale ale

-Australian pale ale is pale ale that is produced in Australia and developed in Australia around 1990s.
-Australian pale ales are generally around 6% abv with significant quantities of Australian hops, typically Galaxy.
+Developed in Australia around the 1990s, Australian pale ales are generally about 6% abv with significant quantities of Australian hops, typically Galaxy.